Parnell railway station: Station layout

-The station is located next to the Auckland Domain, where the Auckland War Memorial Museum is situated.
-The two side platforms are linked by a subway.
+The station is located next to the Auckland Domain, where the Auckland War Memorial Museum is situated 1.2 kilometres away.
+The two side platforms are linked by an underpass.
+Voice announcements onboard train services warn passengers with mobility needs to avoid using Parnell station due to its steep inclines.

 Future work will provide walking links to the Domain and the campuses of the University of Auckland and Auckland University of Technology.
 In mid-November 2018, a walkway was established connecting the Parnell Station to the University of Auckland's Carlaw Park Student Village and the Carlaw business centre, which is near the University of Auckland's City Campus on Symonds Street.

 In late 2022 Auckland Transport announced it had received consent to construct a second pedestrian underpass at the northern end of Parnell Station, to provide step-free access to all platforms and a more direct way to cross the tracks.
-Completion is expected in late 2023.
+Completion was expected in late 2023.
+The underpass opened to pedestrians on 23 January 2024.

+Services

+Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Swanson, and Pukekohe via Newmarket.
+The basic inter-peak weekday timetable is: